msjimc/AgileStructure/guide/README.md

 ![Figure 5](images/figure5.jpg)

-Figure 5
+Figure 5: When reads with no secondary alignment are removed the break point is more apparent: see mouse cursor in Figure 5 and compare to same region in Figure 3

 ## Looking for putative break points in the selected region.

-It may be possible to simply identify the the break point  at this point, especially for large homozygous deletions, but in many situation particularly for heterozygous break points they may not standout.
-Consequently, AgileStructure scans the displayed reads, looking for 250 bp regions in which multiple read alignments prematurely terminate and the remaining soft clipped sequence all maps to the same secondary location.
+It may be possible to simply identify the the break point  at this point, especially for large homozygous deletions, but in many situations particularly for heterozygous break points they may not standout.
+Consequently, ```AgileStructure``` scans the displayed reads, looking for 250 bp regions in which multiple read alignments prematurely terminate and the remaining soft clipped sequences all maps to the same secondary location.
 These regions are then noted and entered in to the lower drop down list box (Figure 6).

 ![Figure 6](images/figure6.jpg)